 This is symptomatic of increased uncertainty about the future.
 But let's be honest...

 Of course not!
 Although our mental model over the past 150 years has convinced us that we can make predictions within a comfortable range of certainty.

-As an example, let’s consider the issue of healthcare reform in its current state.
-I do not wish to debate the pro’s and con’s of healthcare reform, but instead to merely point out the disruption it has created in the industry for insurance companies, individual and employee group members, and brokers in the field.
-Here’s the problem:
+As an example, let’s consider the early days of healthcare reform.
+I do not wish to debate the pro’s and con’s of the ACA, but instead to merely point out the disruption it created in the industry for insurance companies, individual and employee group members, and health insurance brokers.

-This results in a vicious cycle where no one wins.
-Companies cannot afford to buy.
-Commissions are cut on group and individual plans, meaning brokers have less incentive to sell as market share continues to shrink, yet at the same time they have to significantly increase their client list in order to maintain what they have.
-The result?
-Fear.
-Fear to innovate and go beyond the limits of your industry.
-In this scenario, veering from the “way we’ve always done things” is too risky.
-At least that’s what we’ve allowed ourselves to believe, and in so doing we create a “lose – lose” situation.
+This created a vicious cycle where no one was winning.
+Companies couldn't afford to buy.
+Commissions were cut on group and individual plans, meaning brokers had less incentive to sell as market share continued to shrink.
+At the same time these brokers had to significantly increase their client list in order to maintain what they had.

 The question you must ask yourself is, “are you a prospector, taking an active role in creating the future, or are you a defender, hunkered down, anxiously awaiting the future?”